unkiwii/eros/README.md

 ```

 #### Conditionals and loops
-Are not part of the language, they are implemented like messages to objects (like Smalltalk)
+Are not part of the language, they are implemented as messages to objects (like Smalltalk)

 ```
 boolean ifTrue: block.      # Branches (if)